JoernBerkefeld/SFMC-boilerplate/README.md

 ## Usage

-run ``sfmc-build`` in the root of your project to see all available commands.
+run ``npx sfmc-build`` in the root of your project to see all available commands.

 ## Config files (email.json / cloudpage.json)